ortaman/reuters-test/README.md

 ```

 ### Tests
+- Install pytest and pytest-mock
 - In the app directory run:
 ```bash
 python -m pytest